CMA vs Appraisal: Key Differences Explained

 Use an appraisal when:

-In Wellington and Palm Beach County, pricing strategy matters.
+Pricing strategy matters in any market.
 Homes priced correctly using accurate comparable sales tend to sell faster and closer to asking price, while overpriced homes often sit longer and require reductions.

-Appraisals also impact transactions locally.
+Appraisals also have a direct impact on transactions.
 If a home does not appraise at the contract price, buyers and sellers may need to renegotiate or adjust terms.
 Learn more about your options in this guide on what happens when a home doesn’t appraise.

 - Different comparable sales are selected